-- Territorial representation may be achieved through more or less formalized meetings of the heads of sub-national governments.
+Territorial representation may also be achieved through more or less formalized meetings of the heads of sub-national governments.
 In Canada, for example (which is bicameral, but has a relatively weak second chamber), such representation takes place through institutions such as the Council of the Federation (an association of the premiers of Canada's provinces and territories) and the First Ministers' Conference (a meeting of the provincial and territorial premiers with the federal prime minister).
-These institutions have no formal constitutional status but play an important political role in Canada's system of negotiated federalism. - The technical review function may be performed by a council of state (e.g. the Netherlands) or law council (e.g. Sweden) consisting of legal and administrative experts, or by a stronger system of parliamentary committees.
+These institutions have no formal constitutional status but play an important political role in Canada's system of negotiated federalism.

+The technical review function may be performed by a council of state (as in the Netherlands) or law council (as in Sweden) consisting of legal and administrative experts, or by a stronger system of parliamentary committees.

+Concurrent majority rules

-Concurrent majority rules: The protection of ethic, communal or linguistic minorities and other traditionally excluded groups may be provided by means of qualified majority rules, giving these groups veto power within a unicameral system (e.g. article 81 of the 2008 Constitution of Kosovo).
+The protection of ethnic, communal or linguistic minorities and other traditionally excluded groups may be provided by means of qualified majority rules, giving these groups veto power within a unicameral system (e.g. article 81 of the 2008 Constitution of Kosovo).

-Electoral quotas in a unicameral system: The participation of traditionally excluded groups in political decision-making can be encouraged and supported by special electoral arrangements in a unicameral system.
-For example, New Zealand reserves seven seats for Maori (indigenous) voters in its unicameral system by providing them with the option of voting on a separate electoral roll.
+Electoral quotas in a unicameral system

+The participation of traditionally excluded groups in political decision-making can be encouraged and supported by special electoral arrangements in a unicameral system.
+For example, New Zealand reserves a number of seats for Maori (indigenous) voters in its unicameral system by providing them with the option of voting on a separate electoral roll.
 Lebanon provides for the equal representation of Christian and Muslim communities in a single chamber.
-Such provisions, discussed in a separate primer, might be considered as an alternative to bicameralism.
+Such provisions might be considered as an alternative to the minority-representation aspects of bicameralism.